 The junk e-mail filter in Outlook sometimes classifies non-junk messages inaccurately.
 You can quickly reclassify messages if you need to.

-On the Home tab, click Junk, and then click Mark as Junk.
+On the Home tab, click Junk, and then click Junk or Mark as Junk.

 The message is moved to the junk email folder for that account, and it is also assigned to the junk category.